2024 Venezuelan presidential election: Domestic

+Nicolás Maduro called González Urrutia a "coward" during a speech on 30 July 2024: "Come for me, I am waiting for you at Miraflores, Mr. González Urrutia, don't take long to arrive, coward!".

 Supporting the PUD/González win announcement, María Corina Machado and Edmundo González rejected the results from the CNE and claimed victory.
 On 31 July, Maduro alleged that the US was fomenting civil war in Venezuela.
 González, at an event accompanied by Machado, said "The Venezuelans and the entire world know what happened ...
 Our struggle continues and we will not rest until the will of the Venezuelan people is respected".

 The Communist Party of Venezuela objected to the CNE announcement and called for the complete election results to be published.

 Supporting the CNE's announcement of his victory, Maduro described the result as "a triumph of peace and stability".
 Candidates Benjamín Rausseo, Daniel Ceballos, Luis Eduardo Martínez and José Brito recognized the official results; the latter three were nominated by intervened parties.
 Although still maintaining that he won, Maduro acknowledged the unrest in Venezuela.
 He blamed the turmoil on "international Zionism", referencing an antisemitic trope that Jews control the world.

 A Meganálisis poll of 1,007 people in Venezuela from 8 to 11 August found that 93% of respondents believe Maduro lost the election, with the majority of Venezuelans expressing anger, anxiety, indignation, and feelings of helplessness after the election.
 Venezuelans who responded that they were happy were 2.8%, and the poll found that 40% hoped to leave the country before the end of 2024.